SAUSy-Lab/itinerum-trip-breaker/README.md

     - average GPS error for the user
     - kernel bandwidth
 3. Points with a PDF estimate above the threshold are clustered into contiguous groups.
-4. The maximum PDF estimate from each group (the peak) will be taken as a possible activity location.
+4. The maximum PDF estimate from each cluster (the peak) will be taken as a potential activity location.
 (It's possible that it may make sense to use a polygonized version of the cluster as a definition of the activity location rather than a point from the peak.
 This is not implemented yet.)

 ### Activity/Trip sequencing
-This phase is a bit hazier as it's still two steps away from implementation, but the idea is as follows:
-* Treat time sufficiently near a potential activity location as an activity
-* Treat time between activity locations as a trip
-* Look for activity/travel times that are implausibly long/short and reallocate time if necessary.
-* Potential activity locations that never get visited or get visited for many brief periods only will be ignored and time reallocated to trips, etc.
+The ultimate goal of this program is to create a travel-diary-like sequence of activities; this step is where that happens.
+Conceptually, time may be spent in only one of two (three) ways in this model: 1) travelling, 2) at an 'activity' (or 3) it may be classified as unknown).
+Framing the problem thus leads to a [hidden Markov model](https://en.wikipedia.org/wiki/Hidden_Markov_model) approach to discrete activity sequence classification.
+Each observed GPS point can be assigned an emission probability associated with each location, based on distance between the two.
+Transition probabilities give strong preference to state continuity and disallow teleporting (activities without intermediating travel).

+The Viterbi algorithm provides the most likely underlying classification of points, and these are used to map time to travel and activities.

 ## Dependencies